 Maryland was the very first U.S. state to establish an Election Day alcohol ban in 1811, and a number of states decided to follow suit after that, according to Vine Pair.
 However, over the years, most states had repealed the unusual law, and South Carolina was the last mainland state to officially roll it back in June 2014, when lawmakers decided citizens could once again purchase alcohol at restaurants, stores, and bars on polling days.

-As of November 2020, only parts of Puerto Rico, as well as certain Alaskan jurisdictions, have Election Day dry laws in place.
-So if you live in Alaska or Puerto Rico, check your municipality's website or call your local bar or liquor store before attempting to head out for a drink.
-If you live anywhere in the U.S. besides those two places, you should be fine to pick up alcohol today.
+As of January 2023, only parts of Puerto Rico, certain Alaskan jurisdictions, and certain parts of Massachusetts, have Election Day dry laws in place.
+So if you live in Alaska, Massachusetts, or Puerto Rico, check your municipality's website or call your local bar or liquor store before attempting to head out for a drink.
+If you live anywhere in the U.S. besides those three places, you should be fine to pick up alcohol on Election Day.

 Several parts of Latin America, however, still strictly enforce the law to this day, including: Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Guatemala, the Dominican Republic, Mexico, Panama, Peru, Uruguay, and in Venezuela.